zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 ## No Such Operation

-The error message is send if the client tries to invoke a non existing operation.
+The error message is sent if the client tries to invoke a non existing operation.

 ```json
 [ ERROR, INVOKE, 0, "olink.error.no_such.operation" ]